diefrosch/a320family-procedures/README.md

 * `Shift-D` to disengage the autopilot.
 (Shift-D again to silence A/P disconnect alarms.)
 * `Control-D` to disengage the autothrust.

-CAVEAT: the AP will refuse to engage if the rudder is not centered.
+CAVEAT: the AP will refuse to engage if flight controls (including the rudder) are not centered.

 ### Modes of operation